victormsti/backend-best-practices/README.md

 * **Unit Tests**: you'll see patterns for unit tests here: builders, mocks, assertions, so on.

-* **Integrations tests** : for integrations tests, I'm using **MockMvc** for testing the controller and the entire workflow. also I'm using **DataJpaTest** for database integration tests.
+* **Integrations tests** : for integrations tests, I'm using **MockMvc** for testing the controller and the entire workflow.
+Also I'm using **DataJpaTest** for database integration tests.

 ## Running the application locally

 It's really easy to run this application locally.
-You just need to fo two things:
+You just need to do two things:

 1. Set up the **local** profile as the environment variable